boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-high-level-qos title="Resource Allocation Slicing Model with a Single NRP" artwork-align="center"}

+#  Hand-off between domains {#sec-over-rea-model}

+   ?????????

    The 5G control plane relies upon the Single Network Slice
    Selection Assistance Information (S-NSSAI) 32-bit slice identifier for slice
    identification.
 The S-NSSAI is not visible to the transport domain.
-   So instead, 5G functions can expose the 5G slices to the transport
+   So instead, 5G network function can expose the 5G slices to the transport
    domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP
    addresses, or Differentiated Services Code Point (DSCP).
+The realization of the mapping
+   between customer site and provider network is commonly refered to as the "hand-off".

    More details about the mapping
    between 3GPP and RFC XXXX Network Slices is provided in {{?I-D.ietf-teas-5g-network-slice-application}}.

 ##  VLAN Hand-off {#sec-vlan-handoff}